-With an array of companies and organizations promising financial independence, it is easy to feel overwhelmed.
-As many continue to be financially affected in the midst of COVID-19, if you find yourself in unmanageable debt, or you’re just looking to work toward a fresh debt-free start, using a consumer credit counseling service may be a viable path for you.
+If you find yourself in unmanageable debt or wanting a fresh, debt-free start, using a consumer credit counseling service may be a viable path for you.

 You’ve Got Debt – Now What?